 8.1 Release calendar

 The publication date appears in the release calendar.
 The date is confirmed in the weeks before.

 8.2 Release calendar access

 The Release Calender can be accessed on our English website: Release Calender.

 8.3 User access

 Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.

 8.4 News release

-Press release, in Danish.
+These statistics are published monthly in a Danish press release.

 8.5 Publications

 Publications.

-8.6 On-line database

-- Detailed consumer price indices 2000=100 2001-

-- Yearly indices 2015=100 1980-

-- Yearly indices 1900=100 1900-

-- Yearly inflation 1900-

-- Main indicator 2015=100 1980-

-- Detailed consumer price indices 2000=100 2000-2015

-- Yearly indices 2000=100 1980-2015

-- Main indicator 2000=200 1980-2015

-- Detailed consumer price indices 1980=100 1978-2000
+8.6 On-line database These statistics are published in the StatBank under Consumer Price Index in the following tables: - PRIS111: Consumer price index (2015=100) by commodity group and unit - PRIS112: Consumer price index (2015=100) by main figures - PRIS8: Consumer price index, annual average (1900=100) by type - PRIS9: Consumer price index, annual rate of change (inflation) (1900=100) by type - PRIS113: Consumer price index (2015=100) by type - PRIS200: Consumer price indices by group of households (December 2005=100) by commodity group and group of households Discontinued tables:

-- The consumer price indices divided by group of households December 2005=100, December 2005-December 2016

-8.7 Micro-data access

-Access to Micro-data, where the individual firms are not identifiable, may be granted on ad hoc basis.
+- PRIS6: Consumer price index (2000=100) by commodity group and unit - PRIS61: Consumer price index (2000=100) by main figures - PRIS12: Consumer price index (2000=100) by type - PRIS14: Consumer price index, rate of change last 12 months (2000=100) by type - PRIS1: Consumer price index (1980=100) by commodity group 8.7 Micro-data access Access to Micro-data, where the individual firms are not identifiable, may be granted on ad hoc basis.

 8.8 Other

 Access to not published detailed elementary aggregate indices may be granted on request.

 The consumer price index is used for deflating figures for household expenditure in the National Accounts and deflating the Retail trade index.

 8.9 Confidentiality - policy

-The procedures are in accordance with Statistics Denmark's policy on confidentiality.
+Statistics Denmark's Data Confidentiality Policy is a set of rules and guidelines applied by Statistics Denmark when processing the large volumes of data about the Danes and Danish enterprises, which is the foundation for the production of statistics.

 8.10 Confidentiality - data treatment

 It is not necessary to apply confidentiality at the chosen level of publication.

 8.11 Documentation on methodology

-A full methodological description is available on Documentation (in Danish only).
+Documentation on methodology is only available in Danish.

 8.12 Quality documentation

 Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.

 9 Contact

 The administrative placement of this statistics is in the division of Prices and consumption.
 The person responsible is Martin Birger Larsen, tel. +45 3917 3459, e-mail: mbl@dst.dk

 9.1 Contact organisation

 Statistics Denmark

 9.2 Contact organisation unit

 Prices and Consumption, Economic Statistics

 9.3 Contact name

 Martin Birger Larsen

 9.4 Contact person function

 Responsible for the statistics

 9.5 Contact mail address

 Sejrøgade 11, 2100 Copenhagen

 9.6 Contact email address

 mbl@dst.dk

 9.7 Contact phone number

++45 3917 3459

 9.8 Contact fax number

++45 39 17 39 99